Arroz con Pollo

 Growing up in Miami, it seemed like every time I spent any time with any of my Cuban friends, I would end up eating Aroz Con Pollo.
 Each mom prided herself on cooking the dish just like their Abuela made back in Cuba.
 All of them were delightful.
-I have recently reminded myself of how much I LOVE Cuban food, do I thought I would take a shot at making this delightful.
-The only non-Cuban that I know who has made this dish correctly, is my Sister-in-Law, Sharon.
+I found this recipe on NYT Cooking and thought it looked even better than mine.
+So I deduced to go for an integration of the two.

 1 teaspoon smoked paprika

 1 cup tomato sauce

 2 cups frozen peas, thawed

 6 mini peppers seeded and coarsely chopped

 1/2 bunch of cilantro leaves and tender stems, coarsely chopped

 - Prepare the adobo marinade by whisking the ingredients together in a bowl, or blending in a small food processor.